310mc/https-310mc.github.io-tl/source/_posts/sweet_halloween/prologue.md

 <th>(What do I do?
 What do I do?
 I’m in a huge predicament.)</th>

 <th>(Think, Morisawa Chiaki!
 Think of a way to break out of this dilemma!
-Ahhh, gosh, I knew this already, but… this wouldn't go like a tokusatsu show would, huh!?)</th>
+Ahhh, gosh, I knew this already, but… this wouldn’t go like a tokusatsu show would, huh!?)</th>

-<th>(This isn't something I could settle by doing a grand transformation sequence and defeating the evil, huh!?
+<th>(This isn’t something I could settle by doing a grand transformation sequence and defeating the evil, huh!?
 Yep, not happening!
 Think more realistically!)</th>
 {% endbubble %}

 {% bubble Chiaki sad4 %}